 From the SPNF perspective, improvements in soil biological function should be expected to influence leaf quality primarily through stabilisation rather than dramatic enhancement.
 A biologically functional soil can moderate nutrient release and improve water relations, reducing abrupt swings in plant physiological status that translate into changes in leaf composition.
 In perennial mulberry gardens, such stabilisation is important because silkworm rearing is time-bound and sensitive to short-term variability.
 The continuum framing therefore encourages evaluation designs in which mulberry performance is assessed not only by biomass but also by consistency of leaf biochemical proxies and the predictability of harvest-to-harvest outcomes, because these are the traits that silkworms ultimately “experience” as diet (Urbanek Krajnc et al., 2022).
 In this sense, SPNF in sericulture is most plausibly regenerative when it makes the leaf supply more reliable under variable weather while reducing dependence on external inputs.

-3.3.
-Silkworm performance and residue cycling feedbacks
+Silkworm performance and residue cycling feedback

 A distinctive advantage of sericulture as a candidate for regenerative redesign is the availability of biologically rich residues that can be cycled back to soil.
 Rearing generates frass, leftover leaf material, and litter, all of which represent nutrient return opportunities if managed safely.
 Insect frass has been increasingly examined as a soil amendment because it contains organic matter, nutrients, and biologically active compounds, but the benefits are not automatic; outcomes depend on how frass is processed, applied, and integrated with broader soil management (Poveda, 2021).
 This caution is particularly relevant for sericulture because the rearing environment has strict hygiene requirements and the risk of pathogen transfer must be managed alongside soil fertility objectives.